tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/portkey.md

 Take note of the [Virtual Key](https://docs.portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/virtual-keys) that you set up.
 In the examples below, we'll demonstrate using pg_vectorize with with Portkey for embeddings from both OpenAI and Mistral.

-We've set up Virtual Keys for both [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) and [Mistra](https://console.mistral.ai/api-keys/).
+We've set up Virtual Keys for both [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) and [Mistral](https://console.mistral.ai/api-keys/).
 Our Mistral and OpenAI API keys are stored securely in Portkey's secret vault.

 ![alt text](portkey_virtual_keys.png)

-Once your Portkey Virtual keys and set up and your Portkey API key is stored in Postgres, you are ready to get going.
+Once your Portkey Virtual keys and Portkey API key are set up and stored in Postgres, you are ready to get going.

 ## Generating Embeddings with Portkey